carolinevannebo/IN5020_Oblig2/README.md

   state should be consistent across all the replicas: the balance of all replicas should be the same. - Caroline
 - [ ] <b>The client supports a single bank account with sequentially consistent replication semantics</b> (all the replicas that do not fail go through the same sequence of changes and end up with the same balance value)
+- [x] Replicas should print the same balance by the end of program execution

 <b>Note1:</b> balance of the account can be negative.
 <b>Note2:</b> no need to consider the happened-before relationship of every single command